luiscruz/course_sustainableSE/2025/p1_measuring_software/g2_ml_libraries.md

 - A single monitor is connected
 - Internet connection is disabled

-### Energy measurement
+### Energy Measurement

-Energy measurement was done by using the tool [EnergiBridge](https://github.com/tdurieux/EnergiBridge), which is able to measure the CPU energy used in joules at a specific timestamp.
-Using the timestamps and the CPU energy, we can calculate the average power used during an experiment, we use the following formula: $P_{avg} = \frac{E}{\Delta t}$, where $E$ is the CPU energy (in Joules) used in the timespan $\Delta t$, which is the difference between the beginning and the end time of the experiment in seconds.
+Energy measurement was performed using the [EnergiBridge](https://github.com/tdurieux/EnergiBridge) tool, which measures CPU energy consumption in joules at specific timestamps.
+By recording these timestamps alongside the CPU energy values, we can compute the average power used during an experiment with the formula:
+$$
+P_{avg} = \frac{E}{\Delta t}
+$$
+Here, $E$ denotes the CPU energy consumed (in joules) over the time span $\Delta t$, which is the difference between the experiment's start and end times (in seconds).
+Additionally, we use the Energy Delay Product (EDP) metric to penalize slower executions by emphasizing runtime.
+In our case, the EDP is defined as:
+$$
+EDP = E \times \Delta t
+$$
+The unit for EDP is $J\cdot s$.

 ### Dataset